libplctag/libplctag/docs/deferred_fixes.md

 which is invisible until more than one frame is in flight and then reads as corruption rather than as an off-by-some.

+**Two designs considered and declined for the buffered-work problem**, recorded so they are not re-derived:

+- **A callback the poller invokes to generate synthetic events** -- it would emit a `PDU_READY` per buffered frame.
+Declined because the callback has to answer "is a complete PDU buffered?", which is protocol framing knowledge, and that puts Modbus behind the `poller.h` interface.
+The layer is worth having precisely because it does not know what is on the wire; the same poller has to serve an EIP session and an `ab_server` connection unchanged. `client_pump()` reaches the same outcome with no interface change and leaves the framing knowledge in the one file that already has it.
+- **A ready list** (nginx calls them posted events) -- after dispatch, any connection with buffered work re-queues itself, and while that list is non-empty the loop passes `timeout_ms = 0` rather than the tick.
+This one needs **no** protocol knowledge: a connection asserts "I have work" and the poller never asks what kind.
+It is the right answer if this ever becomes a problem.
+It is not built because what it buys is fairness, not correctness:
+  `client_pump()` drains one connection fully before moving on, so a heavily pipelining client delays the others.
+That is bounded here -- a 512 byte receive buffer against a 12 byte minimum FC3 request is about 42 frames, or microseconds.
+Revisit if the buffer grows or the per-request work does.

 Verified: native Debug build 0 warnings, unit **9/9** including the new `test_poller`;
 **simulator 184/184** with `modbus_server_poller` swapped into the `modbus_server` slot, so the suite's whole Modbus section ran against the fork without knowing; MinGW **x86-64 and i686**